d3/d3/api/index.markdown

 #### d3.select\[All\]

-select, selectAll, filter, data, each, empty, node, classed, style, property, text, html, append, insert, remove, sort, on, transition, call.
+select, selectAll, filter, data, empty, node, classed, style, property, text, html, append, insert, remove, sort, on, transition, call.

+**each**(function): Call _function_ for every item in the bound dataset.
+The function is invoked with two arguments: the bound data and the index of the bound data.

 **attr**(name, value): Set the attribute named _name_ to _value_ on the selected DOM node. _name_ is XML namespace aware. _value_ can be one of three things: